anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 </div>

-Many methods have been proposed to find exoplanets, but only 10 have ever been successfully used (by NASA's definitions).
+Numerous methods have been suggested to find exoplanets, but only 10 have ever been successfully used (by NASA’s definitions).

-What the methods are:
+The methods are described here:

 * **Transit:** Analyzing how the star dims when the planet passes between us and the star.
 * **Radial Velocity:** Using the Doppler effect to measure how much the planet's gravity makes the star wobble.
 Used to discover the first exoplanet in 1989.